-STC 3: Clinical Experience 1 5.0 units - 225 hours
+STC 3: Clinical Experience 1

 Under direct supervision, at the assigned clinical site, the student will perform non-sterile and sterile surgical case management duties.
 Assignments may include the sterile processing department, preoperative holding area, surgery department, and the post-anesthesia care unit.
 The clinical sites are located within a 60-mile radius of the campus.
 A grade of "C" or better is required to earn credit for this course.